June 24, 2025

 The Regulatory and Financial Advantage

-The Azerbaijani government offers several key incentives designed to make solar manufacturing financially viable by reducing upfront capital expenditures and lowering ongoing operational costs.
+The Azerbaijani government offers several key incentives designed to make solar manufacturing financially viable, reducing both upfront capital expenditures and ongoing operational costs.

 The most significant of these is the “Investment Promotion Certificate.”
 Businesses that obtain this certificate benefit from a range of powerful advantages for seven years, including: